Pedestrian Simulation Modeling for COVID-19

 Pedestrian Simulation Modeling in Action

 Coffman’s Pedestrian Simulation Modeling can help you determine the appropriate plan for reentry.
-The video below demonstrates how modeling can help with the management of large groups entering, exiting, or moving throughout a facility based on best practices for social distancing.
+The videos below demonstrate how modeling can help with the management of large groups entering, exiting, or moving throughout a facility based on best practices for social distancing.

 Please fill out the form below to contact one of our engineering professionals.

 - Stadiums, Ballparks, and Arenas